Introduction

 Namespaces

-Translations files can grow quite rapidly and becomes very big, and avoiding key collisions can be hard without avoiding long names.
-To avoid this situation you can declare namespaces in the configuration:
+Translation files can grow quite rapidly and become very large.
+Avoiding key collisions can be difficult without the use of long names.
+To avoid this situation, you can declare namespaces in the configuration:

-Then your file structures must look like this in the /locales directory:
+Then your file structure must look like this in the /locales directory:

 ./locales